dyhes/zulip/docs/development/setup-recommended.md

 ```

 These are warnings produced by spammy third party JavaScript packages.
-It is okay to proceed and start the Zulip server.
+It is okay to proceed and start the Aloha server.

 #### VBoxManage errors related to VT-x or WHvSetupPartition